zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Brandon says, “Losing customers is easy.
 Winning th em back will be really hard.”
 It's easy to lose a customer; you can just make the m mad and they'll go away.
 To get them to come back again is, however, much more difficult.
 That is what Brandon is saying here.
 “To win someone back” means  to get them to come back – in this case, to your company to buy your product s.

 Karen says, “I agree” – it will be difficult – “but  our stock is taking a beating and we need to do something now.”
 The expression “to ta ke (take) a beating (beating)” means to be defeated, or to be damaged o r hurt or injured.
-“To take a beating” would be to have a very negative experienc e in which you basically are losing whatever battle or whatever situation you ar e in.
+“To take a beating” would be to have a very negative experienc e in which you basically are losing whatever battle or whatever situation you are in.
 The “stock” of the company “is taking a beating,” according to Karen.
 The “stock” is the partial ownership that people have in your company.

 Brandon says, “Part of the problem was that the rum ors about the new product heightened expectations and we just fell short of t he mark.”
 Brandon is talking about “rumors.”
 These are comments that people make , in this case about a product, either good or bad.
 A “rumor” can be any s ort of information that has not yet been confirmed, that is not yet official, but t hat people are talking about.
 “Rumors” can be either good or bad.
 It depends on t he situation.